-The Matriculation to the Higher National Diploma (HND) in Business is a Pearson (UK) and ACTT approved Foundation programme, geared toward CSEC / CXC graduates as an alternative to CAPE or 6th Form.
+The Diploma in Applied Business Studies, awarded by SBCS, is a Pearson (UK) and ACTT approved programme, geared toward CSEC / CXC graduates as an alternative to CAPE or 6th Form.
 It provides such learners with the opportunity to pursue a higher level qualification in a Business discipline, by enabling a seamless transfer from Secondary to Post-secondary education.

-Graduates of the Matriculation programme will progress directly to Pearson's Higher National Diploma (HND) in Business and then onto the final year of an undergraduate degree; either the BA (Hons) Human Resource Management from the University of Greenwich, or BA (Hons) Business Management or BA (Hons) Business and Marketing from the University of Sunderland.
+Graduates of this Diploma programme will progress directly to Pearson's Higher National Diploma (HND) in Business and then onto the final year of an undergraduate degree; BA (Hons) Business Management, BA (Hons) Business and Marketing, or BA (Hons) Business and HRM from the University of Sunderland.